The list of quality video game companies continues to grow as the gaming industry explodes in popularity.

 Headquarters: Rockville, Maryland, USA

 It was founded in 1999 by Christopher Weaver and Robert A. Altman.
-It is a private owned company that currently employs 600 people.
+It is a privately owned company that currently employs 600 people.

 Products to note: